apache/incubator-pagespeed-ngx/README.md

 mod_pagespeed_test pagespeed_automatic_test` and add the flag `--with-debug` to `./configure --add-module=...`.

+### Alternate method: Use Tengine

+Tengine is an Nginx distribution that supports dynamically loaded modules.
+You can add ngx_pagespeed to an existing Tengine install without recompiling Tengine.
+First follow one of the two installation methods above until you get to the "Download and build nginx" section.
+Then run:

+    # This might be /usr/local/tengine, depending on your configuration.
+    $ cd /path/to/tengine/sbin/
+    $ ./dso_tool --add-module=/path/to/ngx_pagespeed

+This will prepare a dynamically loadable module out of ngx_pagespeed.
+To check that it worked you can verify that `/path/to/tengine/modules/` contains an `ngx_pagespeed.so`.

+You need to tell tengine to load this module.
+Before continuing with "How to use" below, add this to the top of your configuration:

+    dso {
+        load ngx_pagespeed.so;
+    }

 ## How to use

 In your `nginx.conf`, add to the main or server block: